LesFerch/RightClickTools/doc/v2/README.md

 - When PowerShell is opened in a long path, running an executable, such as **whoami** will result in an error (or no output with PowerShell Core).
 This is a PowerShell problem.
 It has nothing to do with Right-click Tools and there is no known fix or workaround.
 - See the **Configuration** section later in this document for configuration details.

+## Launcher Mode

+When `RightClickTools.exe` is double-clicked, it opens its own built-in tool launcher.

 ## Commands

 By default, where elevation is applicable to a tool, a dialog will pop up allowing you to run as **User**, **Administrator**, or **TrustedInstaller**.